 - Hanoi Heartbeat: Read about Must-See Hanoi, Vietnam sights.

-Exploring the Ho Chi Minh Stilt House
+Visiting the Ho Chi Minh Stilt House

 The stilt house was constructed in a corner of the Presidential Palace's gardens, in front of a carp pond.
 It looks nothing more than a wooden house set on stilts, perhaps less weathered and better constructed than its traditional counterparts, but still affecting a simplicity that seems better suited to servants' quarters than the President of a country.